-- Teach your friends and family this new language; like linguist Dr. d’Armond Speers who spoke only Klingon to his son for 3 years.
-As soon as your friends and family understand your new language, communicate with them in it and be fluent yourself.
+- Teach your friends and family this new language.
+As soon as your friends and family understand your new language, communicate with them in it and become fluent yourself.

-- Write a poem/story/novel in your own new language, like some of the fans of GOT have posted their poems in Dothraki.
+- Write a poem/story/novel in your own new language.

 - Translating a novel into your new language could be a lot of fun.
-It may even surprise you to know that Shakespeare’s hamlet has been translated into Klingon; a Conlang that appeared in Star Trek.
+It may even surprise you to know that Shakespeare’s Hamlet is available in Klingon.